cloud-ark/kubeplus/README.md

 The platform workflow requirements are:
 - Create a PersistentVolume of required type for MySQL instance.
 - Create Secret objects for MySQL instance and AWS backup.
+- Create a MySQL instance with a backup target as AWS S3 bucket.
 - Setup a policy in such a way that Pods created under this service will have specified Resource Request and Limits.
 - Get aggregated CPU/Memory metrics for the overall workflow.